wendydiwang/hw1/digital instrument with UI/code.md

     smooth();
   }

-  if (distance1>0 && distance1<280 || distance2>0 && distance2<280 || distance3>0 && distance3<280 || distance4>0 && distance4<280)
+  // active the flating dots when something is in front of either of thoes sensor less than 2.8 meters. if (distance1>0 && distance1<280 || distance2>0 && distance2<280 || distance3>0 && distance3<280 || distance4>0 && distance4<280)
   {
     onPressed = true;